 Couples with at least one child can claim if the total you both is work less than 24 hours a week.
 That is providing one of these situations apply:

 To count as work, the working practices for qualification can be carried out:

 In some cases you may not be eligible for Working Tax Credit if you are self-employed.
 Generally, your self-employed work must intend to make profits to qualify for WTC.
 The business must be commercial, organised, and regular.

 Therefore self employed workers may not be eligible for Working Tax Credit unless they:

 There may be times when the average hourly profit from self-employment is less than the National Minimum Wage.
 In this case the Tax Credit Office may request:

 The work you carry out must last at least 4 weeks (or expected to) and it must be paid work.
 Your salary (or expected pay) can include payment in kind.
-Thus, farm produce for a farm labourer would qualify, for example).
+So, farm produce for a farm labourer would qualify, (for example).